QRent-tech/qrent-service-billing/source/domain/contract/absence.md

 - check if requested absence's time interval overlaps with Balance calculated period;

 ## Involvement into Rent Calculation:
-Absences counted-in during Weekly Rent calculation.
-The System select a count of Absence days that occur during calculated week.
+Absences counted-in during Weekly Rent Calculation.
+The System selects a count of Absence-days that occur during calculated week.
-In case of calculated week has 1 absence day, no Rent amount adjustment required.
+In case of calculated week has 1 absence day, no Rent Amount adjustment required.
-In case of calculated week has 2..5 absence days, new transaction with type "absence adjustment" will be created.
+In case of calculated week has [2...6] absence days, new transaction with type "absence adjustment" will be created, to adjust the Financial Balance.
 The amount for this transaction is calculated by next formula:

-> **amount = (defaulRentAmount /  6) * absence-days-count;**
+> **amount = (default-rent-mount /  6) * absence-days-count;**